Just a few "secret" ingredients make this easy white pizza recipe far from basic.

-There are three additions that make this my favorite version of classic white pizza.
+There are three additions that make this my favorite recipe for classic white pizza.
 First, I brush the dough with parsley oil, which adds a hint of brightness to contrast all the creamy cheese.
 Then, when the pizza comes out of the oven, I dust it with some ground sumac or smoked paprika for delicious, smoky depth of flavor.
 And finally, I give it a sprinkle of chopped fresh parsley for texture and a pop of color.

 If you don't have ground sumac or smoked paprika on hand, feel free to use crushed red pepper flakes, urfa pepper, or regular paprika instead.
 If you're making this in the summer when basil is plentiful, use that in place of the parsley (or try lemon balm).
 Also, play around with the cheeses!
 Instead of mozzarella, try provolone.
 And instead of Parmesan, try aged Gouda.